syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Sorting.md

     dataGrid.AutoGenerateColumns = false;
     dataGrid.AllowSorting = true;
     dataGrid.Columns.Add(new GridTextColumn() { MappingName = "OrderID" });
-    dataGrid.Columns.Add(new GridTextColumn() { MappingName = "Freight", AllowSorting = false });
+    // Sorting will not be done for the Freight column dataGrid.Columns.Add(new GridTextColumn() { MappingName = "Freight", AllowSorting = false });
     dataGrid.Columns.Add(new GridTextColumn() { MappingName = "Country" });
     SetContentView (dataGrid);